SilkRose/Pony/stories/dungeon-in-development/dungeon-in-development-meta.md

 - Ending idea: Twilight and Pinkie defeat the final boss and it drops a shooting star that grants a wish?
 - Maybe they defeat a early version of the boss and the item dropped isn't implemented.
 - Maybe the build version/commit hints at whats in the next chapter?
+- Developers could be EqG characters, like Sci-Twi and/or Sunset.
+- Should the game be a normal RPG or a more unique idea?
+- The game could be for a class project.
 -

 ## Chapters: